 - All individuals must be classified in one of the racial categories, including individuals who also consider themselves Hispanic or Latino.
-If the data source does not separately classify Hispanic or Latino individuals by race, report them as Unreported/Declined to Report. - Utilize the following race definitions: - Asian Persons having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent including, for example, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Indonesia, Thailand, and Vietnam. - Native Hawaiian Persons having origins in any of the original peoples of Hawaii. - Other Pacific Islanders Persons having origins in any of the original peoples of Guam, Samoa, Tonga, Palau, Truk, Yap, or other Pacific Islands in Micronesia, Melanesia, or Polynesia. - American Indian/Alaska Native Persons having origins in any of the original peoples of North and South America (including Central America), and who maintain tribal affiliation or community attachment. - More Than One Race Person who chooses two or more races.
+If the data source does not separately classify Hispanic or Latino individuals by race, report them as Unreported/Declined to Report.
+Information provided regarding race and ethnicity will be used only to ensure compliance with statutory and regulatory governing board requirements and will not be used as an awarding factor. - Utilize the following race definitions: - Asian Persons having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent including, for example, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Indonesia, Thailand, and Vietnam. - Native Hawaiian Persons having origins in any of the original peoples of Hawaii. - Other Pacific Islanders Persons having origins in any of the original peoples of Guam, Samoa, Tonga, Palau, Truk, Yap, or other Pacific Islands in Micronesia, Melanesia, or Polynesia. - American Indian/Alaska Native Persons having origins in any of the original peoples of North and South America (including Central America), and who maintain tribal affiliation or community attachment. - More Than One Race Person who chooses two or more races.